Best Methods For Identifying Tree Species

-SILVER MAPLE AUTUMN COLOR leaves are slower to get their seasonal colors than other maple varieties and sometimes lose their leaves before they even have a chance to change color.
+SILVER MAPLE AUTUMN COLOR leaves are slower to get their seasonal colors than other maple varieties and often lose their leaves before they even have a chance to change color.
 But, depending on their location, they can be just as spectacular as their cousin varieties.

-OTHER INFO: Silver maple appears as a dominant species only in streamside communities or on the fringes of lakes.
+OTHER INFO: Silver Maple appears as a dominant species only in streamside communities or on the fringes of lakes.
 Occasionally, they are found in swamps, gullies, and small depressions of slow drainage.
 Generally they're unable to compete with other species in upland environments.
 Also, even though they are native to the Central and Eastern regions of the United States (Click thumbnail above for location map), you're more likely to see Silver Maples along city streets, parks and suburban yards, recommended by nurseries for their fast growth rate.

 4. Black Oak (Quercus velutina)

 BLACK OAK LEAVES

 Shape: 5 to 9 lobes with pointed ends exhibiting extended bristly tips.
 Large leaf is longer than wide.